 Appoint Us Services is a Community Interest Company working closely with the local community to provide a wide range of person centred services.
 All of our services are individually tailored and we pride ourselves in being a unique organisation.

-Appoint Us Services was formed to provide a pathway to making life easier for people and offers many services that support independence.
+Appoint Us Services was formed to provide a pathway to making life easier for people and offers many services that support and promote independence.
 All our services are client led and delivered by experienced staff.
+These services include 1:1 support and sitting services, Advocacy (including Child Protection), Therapeutic services using Animals, Music and Arts, Mental Capacity and Testamentary Capacity Assessments, Welfare Reviews, and Appointeeship.

-We have an office in Coventry and although our services are predominantly delivered in Coventry, Warwickshire and adjoining counties, they can be delivered anywhere throughout the United Kingdom.
+We have an office at Stoneleigh Park on the borders of Coventry and Warwickshire and although our services are predominantly delivered in Coventry, Warwickshire and adjoining counties, they can be delivered anywhere throughout the United Kingdom.

 No Records Found